 Our understanding of universal truths extends beyond our individual experiences and senses.
 For example, understanding mathematical formulas requires something more, beyond the material world, which can comprehend abstract concepts.
 This is where the soul comes in, believed to exist even after the body is gone.

 The soul can have desires and values like truth, love, justice, goodness, and beauty.
 It tries to find the perfect truth but doesn’t always reach it.
 It can continue to exist even after death, giving us a sense of immortality, purpose, comfort, continuity, and accountability.
 It helps us understand our place in the world and helps us find meaning in life.

 Evidence of Your Soul’s Immortality

-In a 2001 study*, 344 clinically dead cardiac patients were studied and it was found that 18%—or 62 of them—had an NDE.
-This study ruled out several physical explanations of NDEs because all the patients had the same physical symptoms of cardiac arrest, but only some of the patients had an NDE.
-These patients reported seeing and hearing things during their NDEs that researchers were able to verify afterward. *(by Dr. Pim van Lommel, M.D.)
+In a 2001 study conducted by Dr. Pim van Lommel, 344 clinically dead cardiac patients were analyzed, with 62 (18%) reporting a Near-Death Experience.
+This study ruled out physical explanations for NDEs as all of the patients had the same physical symptoms of cardiac arrest, but only some experienced an NDE.
+These patients reported seeing and hearing things during their NDEs that were later verified by researchers.

-In a 2006 study* of 31 blind patients having Near-Death Experience, 80% reported being able to see during their NDEs.
-Some of them had been blind from birth, while others had lost their sight later in life.
-Nonetheless, both groups gave similar descriptions of what they saw, and their descriptions also matched the reports of those with sight from other NDE studies.
-The brain, of course, does not have the ability to process sensory information during clinical death, so the ability for a person born blind to see during an NDE, and see clearly enough to describe it later, suggests that consciousness does not need a physical body. *(by Dr. Kenneth Ring, Ph.
-D.)
+A 2006 study by Dr. Kenneth Ring analyzed 31 blind patients who had Near-Death Experiences, finding that 80% reported being able to see during their experiences.
+Both those who were born blind and those who lost their sight later in life had similar descriptions of what they saw, which matched the reports of those with sight in other NDE studies.
+As the brain is unable to process sensory information during clinical death, the ability of a person born blind to see and accurately describe their experience suggests that consciousness does not require a physical body.